layrZero/layrZero.github.io/docs/api-documentation/v1/data-api/ticker.md

 | 429  | Too Many Requests - Rate limit exceeded (where detectable)      |
 | 500  | Internal Server Error - Unclassified internal failure           |

+See also: [HTTP Status Codes](../http-status-codes.md) for detailed meanings.

 ### Example Usage

 For example, to get 5-minute bars for RELIANCE stock from NSE: